ibexa/documentation-developer/docs/content_management/data_migration/exporting_data.md

 !!! caution

     [`--siteaccess` option](#siteaccess) usage can be relevant when multiple languages or multiple repositories are used.
-    To prevent translation loss, it is recommended that you use the SiteAccess that has all the languages used in your implementation, most likely the Back Office one.
+    To prevent translation loss, it is recommended that you use the SiteAccess that has all the languages used in your implementation, most likely the back office one.

 ## type